 5. In 722 BC, as judgment from God for their continual disobedience, the 10 northern tribes of Israel were deported by the Assyrian Empire.

-6. Eighty years later, as a result of reading the Scriptures, Josiah became King of Judah and chose to follow God with all his heart.
-He led one of the biggest revivals Israel ever experienced.
+6. Eighty years later, Josiah became King of Judah and chose to follow God with all his heart.
+As a result of finding and reading the Scriptures, he led one of the most significant revivals Israel ever experienced.

 2 Kings 22:1–2: Josiah was eight years old when he became king, and he reigned in Jerusalem thirty-one years.
 His mother's name was Jedidah daughter of Adaiah; she was from Bozkath.
 2 He did what was right in the eyes of the LORD and walked in all the ways of his father David, not turning aside to the right or to the left.

 2 Kings 23:25: Before him, there was no king like him who turned to the Lord with all his heart and with all his soul and with all his might, according to all the law of Moses; nor did any like him arise after him.